gegoxaren/bzr-test/README.md

-# This is just a test of pushing from a bazaar repo to github.
+# This is just a test of pushing from a bazaar repo to GitHub and GitLab.

 I'm not friends with Git, so this is is a test to see if I can do it with Bazaar instead.